Table of Contents

 It’s good to view corsets as super-serious waist training devices.
 First off, a high quality, steel-boned corset is not cheap.
 It is obviously made with steel bones!
 Also, after fastening the clasps at the front, the corset is laced up at the rear.
 That’s not the case with waist trainers or cinchers.

-When sized properly—and within a reasonable time interval—a corset can be laced up extremely tight, giving any sissy a highly desirable waist.
+When sized properly—and within a reasonable time interval—a corset can be laced up terribly tight, aka tight lacing, giving any sissy a highly desirable waist-to-die-for.

 With its steel-boned infrastructure, a corset can reposition floating ribs (the last two ribs on each side of the chest that are not directly attached to the sternum).
 A corset can also shift internal organs up or down (depending on the organ) to accommodate the ever-shrinking—and attention-getting—wasp waist.